 - Drop it in our NEW DROP BOX (located in the lobby at 30 Elizabeth St., Derby, CT)

 To apply for assistance, applicants must provide the following documentation:

-Applications for energy assistance programs are accepted from early August through May 31st and are taken by appointment.
+Applications for energy assistance programs are accepted from early August and are taken by appointment.
 Due to COVID-19 all applicants will be processed by phone or by mail.
 An outreach worker is available for the homebound elderly and/or physically disabled.
 Contact us by email Energy@teaminc.org or call 203-736-5420 and press 3 for Energy Assistance